-TIMESTAMP WITH TIME ZONE is a variant of TIMESTAMP that includes a time zone offset or time zone region name in its value.
+TIMESTAMP WITH TIME ZONE is a variant of TIMESTAMP that includes a time zone region name or time zone offset in its value.
 The time zone offset is the difference (in hours and minutes) between local time and UTC (Coordinated Universal Time, formerly Greenwich Mean Time).
 Specify the TIMESTAMP WITH TIME ZONE datatype as follows: